Today - $30.00 Off And One Free Pound Of Our Special

 Seriously, heirloom beans are probably the most versatile food you can have “ready” in the kitchen for “crunch time.”
 Beyond a few basic cooking principles, there are no hard and fast rules for cooking them.
 It’s almost impossible to ruin them.

 After you soak them for a couple of hours, just put them on the stove top, over the campfire, or even in a solar oven, and let them cook another hour or two.
 Or, toss them in the crock-pot or solar oven in the morning, add some water, and let them simmer all day.
 You can add other things to the pot if you like (such as onions, garlic, celery, a ham-bone, herbs and spices, or whatever you happen to have on hand)… or not.
 No matter how you prepare them, you’ll be thrilled with the taste.

-In every Soup Bean Survival Kit, you get one pound of each of the nine different varieties of heirloom beans listed below.
+In every Soup Bean Survival Kit, you get one pound of each of the ten different varieties of heirloom beans listed below.
 It’s a given that these beans are a nutritional powerhouse.
 But these beans go far beyond that.
-These specific heirloom beans varieties were carefully selected based on taste profiles, culinary properties, and ease of growing (yes, you can plant them, too).
+These specific heirloom beans varieties were carefully selected based on taste profiles, beauty and other culinary properties.